| info aggiornate:

 Social processes

-facilitated.
+can not be programmed, but they can be facilitated.
 We will deliberately create a social space in the festival

 that will enable informal exchange and encounters between festival